peterstace/grayt/README.md

 - Scene descriptions independent of screen ratio (or maybe take ratio as a recommendation).
 - Ability to delete renders.
+- Don't use sync xhr when posting new scene.
+- Use engineering notation.
+- Show current speed.
+- Use fixed space font for data in UI.
+- Put some styling in (at least for table).
+Sans serif font.
+- Put a link to the github repo in the source code.
+- Don't load scenes into memory unless they have active workers.

 ## Gallery